 If you have a tight budget, the Powerwall comes out on top in terms of price.
-The Tesla Powerwall and Gateway management system cost $8,000, whereas the sonnenCore costs $9,500.
+The Tesla Powerwall cosst $9,200 when you order through their website, whereas the sonnenCore costs $9,500.

 The chemistry of your battery is more important than you think.
 In fact, it impacts every aspect of how your battery operates.
 Even though it does raise the price, the sonnenCore’s battery chemistry beats that of the Tesla Powerwall.

 The main thing to note about their chemistry is that the sonnenCore does not contain cobalt, therefore making it more stable and safer than the Tesla Powerwall.
 Don’t be confused - the Tesla Powerwall is still a perfectly safe battery to install.